4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/emulator.md

 ## Android System Structure

-The emulator shows a rooted Pixel 4a device.
+The emulator presents a rooted Pixel 4a device.
 Key Android directories for analysis:

 ```bash
 chall.avd/